SitePen/dstore/docs/Store.md

 Property | Description
 -------- | -----------
 `idProperty` | If the store has a single primary key, this indicates the property to use as the identity property.
 The values of this property should be unique.
 This defaults to "id".
 `model` | This is the model class to use for all the data objects that originate from this store.
-By default this will be set to the class from `dstore/Model`.
-However, you can create your own model classes (and schemas), and assign them to a store.
+By default this will be set to null, so that all objects will be plain objects, but this property can be set to the class from `dstore/Model` or any other model constructor.
+You can create your own model classes (and schemas), and assign them to a store.
 All object that come from the store will have their prototype set such that they will be instances of the model.
-This can be set to `null` to disable any prototype modifications and leave data as plain objects.
+The default value of `null` will disable any prototype modifications and leave data as plain objects.

 ### Method Summary